RevenueCat/docs/docs/dashboard-and-metrics/charts/subscription-retention-chart.md

 Retention is always calculated relative to the size of the initial cohort that has had the opportunity to renew.
 Retention is _not_ calculated relative to the prior period.
 :::

+## Sample query from Scheduled Data Exports
+With our [Scheduled Data Exports](/integrations/scheduled-data-exports), you can get daily exports of your transactions from RevenueCat to reproduce and customize measures like this one that are provided by RevenueCat.

+import subscriptionRetentionContent from "!!raw-loader!@site/code_blocks/integrations/scheduled-data-exports_14.pgsql";

+<RCCodeBlock tabs={[
+{ type: 'pgsql', content: subscriptionRetentionContent, name: 'Subscription Retention' }
+]} />

 ## FAQs

 | Question                                                                                            | Answer                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                |